junaidzm13/mini-interpreter-challenge/README.md

 ### Error Handling

 All errors are unrecoverable.
-Once the error occurs, the error message is printed to the console immediately with the number of the line where error was raised.
+Once the error occurs, the error message is printed to the console immediately.
+The error message contains a String `ERROR at line ` and line number where error was raised.

 Example: